hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transaction-Processing.md

     !!! note

-        Nodes receiving the PMT that don't contain the privacy precompile contract specified in the PMT ignore the PMT.
+        Nodes receiving the PMT that don't contain the privacy precompile contract ignore the PMT.

 1. The privacy precompile contract queries Tessera for the private transaction and privacy group ID using the transaction hash.